 If you have any questions about our research projects, or marine research in general, feel free to contact us.

-Among the species discovered were not only several new species of fish, but also a vividly colored hermit crab that had previously only been witnessed as a preserved, old and colorless museum specimen.
-That is until Dr. Rafael Lemaitre (seen on the righthand side in this picture) discovered a live specimen of the Pylopagurus discoidalis (Milne-Edwards, 1880) in the deep reefs of Curaçao.
-This hermit crab lives in tusk shells, into which it can retract while protecting itself by sealing the shell’s opening with its flat claw.
-Incidentally, his colleague, Dr. Dave Pawson (seen on the lefthand side in the picture), had a small tropical western Atlantic sea star named after him, the Pawsonaster parvus (Perrier, 1881), following his discovery of this species.
-The Pawsonaster parvus reaches a diameter of about 5 centimeters and lives on a variety of sea bottoms in depths ranging from 30 to 600 meters.
-Its appearance always includes shades of light to dark orange spots or patches.
+Among new marine species previously discovered in the waters of Curaçao, a particularly interesting find was a vividly colored hermit crab that had previously only been observed as an old, preserved, colorless museum specimen.
+That is, until Dr. Rafael Lemaitre (right of picture) discovered a live specimen of the “Pylopagurus discoidalis” (Milne-Edwards, 1880) among the deep reefs of Curaçao.
+This hermit crab lives in tusk shells, into which it can retract, while protecting itself by sealing the shell’s opening with its flat claw.
+Incidentally, Dr. Lemaitre’s colleague, Dr. Dave Pawson (left of picture), had a small tropical western Atlantic sea-star named after him, the “Pawsonaster parvus” (Perrier, 1881), following his discovery of this species.
+This unusual sea creature grows to a diameter of about 5 cm and lives on the sea floor at varying depths between 30 to 600 m.
+Its appearance always features bright orange markings.

 For scientific research dive missions, we offer a range of support vessels and submersibles that are suitable for deployment, including our 5-person “CuraSub” which can dive to 1000 ft (305 m) for approx. 7h straight.
 It is fully equipped for research purposes such as a collecting basket, suction and a mechanical arm.